History of AVLT

 Former Pitkin County Manager Reid Haughey was hired as AVLT’s first full-time staff member and director in 1999.
 During his tenure, AVLT became involved in the Laurence Ranch project and worked with a local development company to prevent the ranch from being subdivided into 35-acre lots.
 AVLT also helped acquire funding for the purchase and protection of Rock Bottom Ranch by Aspen Center for Environmental Studies.

-All told, AVLT has worked with landowners and public agencies to conserve nearly 40,000 acres across five counties making a real and lasting difference to the landscape of Western Colorado.
+All told, AVLT has worked with landowners and public agencies to conserve over 40,000 acres across five counties making a real and lasting difference to the landscape of Western Colorado.

 Expansion throughout the Roaring Fork and middle Colorado River watersheds